-The La Sportiva Maverink runs circles around the other shoes we tested, but we wanted to include one high-performance shoe to show what is available and help kids figure out what type best fits their needs.
+The La Sportiva Maverink runs circles around most of the other shoes we tested, but we wanted to include a couple high-performance shoes to show what is available and help kids figure out what type best fits their needs.

 The Maverink isn't made for climbing lower angle rock, but with its flexibility and sensitivity, it works better than expected.

 One might assume that a shoe with a patented technology called "No-Edge", would perform poorly on edges.
 However what the No-Edge toe does is wrap a thin layer of rubber up over the big toe, eliminating the 90-degree rubber "edge", allowing your toe to be at the very end of the shoe, putting you closer to the rock.

 More precise footwork can now be used to feel the rock better and shift on small features.
 There is no mid-sole in this shoe, so the forefoot is quite flexible and flat causing the hard edging ability of the shoe to suffer slightly, but the P3 platform definitely helps.
 Overall this shoe does a great job of sensing the rock and edging up it when the face gets technical.
 We also think it's possible to get a longer life out of the sole since the nice 90-degree edge isn't a factor and will also promote better footwork to climb more deliberately.